Which of the Following Best Exemplifies a Reflex?

 5. Muscle: The motor neuron triggers the muscle in your arm to contract, pulling your hand away from the hot stove.
 This is the reflex action, a rapid and involuntary response.

-Read: Unlocking the Secrets of Your AU480 – A Comprehensive Guide to the Beckman Coulter AU480 User Manual PDF
+Read: Unlocking the Secrets of Organic Molecules – A Guide to Pattern Matching and Answer Keys

 This entire process happens in a split second, far quicker than our conscious brain can process the situation.
 It’s this speed and immediacy that makes reflexes so crucial for our protection.